damascenodiego/damascenodiego.github.io/_pages/about.md

 with over 65% of all software development functions adopting this approach.
 Despite this exciting potential, much work must be done before software engineering becomes truly "model-based".

-I am a design engineer at [ASML](https://www.asml.com/) working on developing model-based testing methodologies for semiconductors manufacturing.
+I am a software engineer at [ASML](https://www.asml.com/) working on developing model-based tools and methodologies for testing semiconductor manufacturing processes.
 I invite you to explore my website and learn more about my [career](https://damascenodiego.github.io/cv/), [stories](https://damascenodiego.github.io/blog/), and